canonical/lxd/README.md

 ## Installing Go

-LXD requires Golang 1.3 or later to work, and that is unfortunately not yet packaged for Ubuntu.
-The official instructions for installing golang can be found on golang.org, but for Ubuntu, the following should work:
+LXD requires Golang 1.3 or later to work.

-    (Go to https://golang.org/dl/ and download the tarball relevant to you) sudo tar -C /usr/local -xzf go$VERSION.$OS-$ARCH.tar.gz
+If running Ubuntu, the easiest way to get it is to use the lxc PPA:

+    sudo apt-get install software-properties-common
+    sudo add-apt-repository ppa:ubuntu-lxc/lxd-daily
+    sudo apt-get update
+    sudo apt-get install golang

 ## Building the tools